itallosavieira/itallosavieira/README.md

 I found in the programming the synthesis of everything that keeps me motivated: constant challenges and an endless source of knowledge.

-I'm a developer who loves **HTML, CSS, and JS**.
+I'm a guy who loves **HTML, CSS, and JS**.
 And did some projects with React and Next.js.
 </p>
 <br>

-🌱 I am currently studying C to learn how languages work under the hood so I can learn to use high-level tools more easily.
+🌱 I'm currently studying C to learn how languages work under the hood so I can learn to use high-level tools more easily.

 <h4 align="center">You can find me on</h4>
 <p align="center">
         <a href="https://www.linkedin.com/in/itallosavieira" target="_blank">Linkedin</a>   •
         <a href="https://itallosa.dev" target="_blank">My Site</a>   •
         <a href="https://twitter.com/itallosavieira" target="_blank">Twitter</a>   •
-        <a href="https://instagram.com/itallosa" target="_blank">Instagram</a>   •
+        <a href="https://instagram.com/itallosa" target="_blank">Instagram</a>
-        <a href="https://codepen.io/itallosa" target="_blank">Codepen</a>
 </p>
 <br>